Possible New Grounds for Divorce in Maryland: Divorce by “Mutual Consent”

 A Bill which will substantially change the law and potentially shorten the time for final divorce in Maryland for many couples is currently pending signature by Governor Hogan.
 If signed into law, Senate Bill 472 will:

 - Create a new grounds for divorce in Maryland known as Mutual Consent

 - Permit couples without minor children “in common” to seek a final divorce based upon “Mutual Consent” immediately after they execute a settlement agreement resolving alimony and property distribution

 - Eliminate the “wait period” for qualifying couples otherwise required under current law &

 - Permit the Court to grant a final divorce based upon “Mutual Consent” at any time if neither party contests the Agreement and both parties appear before the Court at the final divorce hearing

 I NEED HELP FAST – WHO DO I CALL?
 At COOVER LAW FIRM, LLC, we are prepared to help you with your separation and divorce issues promptly and efficiently.
 Fred L. Coover, a Howard County MD divorce attorney practicing for over 30 years, is here to meet with you to discuss your options.
-Contact Coover Law Firm, LLC today at (410) 995-1100 to schedule your free 30-minute consultation.
+Contact Coover Law Firm, LLC today at (410) 995-1100 to schedule your $99 no-obligation initial consultation.